Head Trainer and Show Team Coach, Kindra Warner

 "Living in the city left me desperate for trips to the barn.
 I would save babysitting money for one lesson every other week in the suburbs (they were $10!).
 Then, along with allowance, Christmas and birthday gifts, I could save enough to attend horse camp for one or more weeks in the summer."

 After college, Corinne took a job leading trail rides, and along with that came the opportunity to purchase her first horse.
 "Soon thereafter, I was organizing camps for kids and teaching adult programs through the local community college.
 Suddenly, the passion and respect I had for horses was greater than it had ever been as a child."

 Corinne was introduced to Dressage, a discipline that focuses on the proper training of the horse in 1994.
 Mastering the communication between horse and rider became her primary focus, and seeking the best trainers has taken her all over the United States.
 "I have been blessed by the best equine partners and human instructors available."

 In 1999, she landed a working student internship with Olympic Medalist Michelle Gibson.
 A generous sponsor saw her hard work, talent and dedication - and the following year Corinne was awarded two talented equine athletes: FEI Schoolmasters Mendelssohn and Egeris (shown above).
 She was fortunate to ride in full training with Michelle between 1999 and 2001 at the Winter Equestrian Festival in West Palm Beach, Florida, as well as subsequent clinics through 2003.
-She has continued to study extensively with top professionals in the industry, including trainers and judges Bill Solyntjes, Dolly Hannon, Frances Carbonnel, Alison Sader Larson, Kelly Underhill, and Colleen Diamond.
+She has continued to study extensively with top professionals in the industry, including Bill Solyntjes, Dolly Hannon, Frances Carbonnel, Alison Sader Larson, Kelly Underhill, and Colleen Diamond.